-Infants who are securely attached to their primary caregiver will be willing to explore a new room when they enter it.
-They will turn around and check in with their parent from time to time as they are their “secure base”.
-They may even come back if they are starting to feel too scared or overwhelmed, as their parents are their “safe haven” and help them to calm down emotionally and physically when they are distressed.
+Infants securely attached to their primary caregiver will be willing to explore a new room when they enter it.
+They will turn around and check-in with their parent from time to time as they are their “secure base”.
+They may even come back if they are starting to feel too scared or overwhelmed, as their parents are their “safe haven” and help them calm down emotionally and physically when they are distressed.
 Once they feel calm and safe again, which may be very quickly, they will then go back out and explore once more.

-The secure infant will engage with the stranger when the primary caregiver is there, but might be warier when alone with the stranger, and could become upset when the parent leaves, but is then able to calm themselves down after a little bit.
-They are thrilled to see their primary caregiver once they return, however, and will be responsive to their communication and interactions.
+The secure infant will engage with the stranger when the primary caregiver is there but might be warier when alone with the stranger and could become upset when the parent leaves, but can calm themselves down after a little bit.
+However, they are thrilled to see their primary caregiver once they return and will be responsive to their communication and interactions.

 In intimate relationships, being securely attached is ideal.
 It means that you enjoy being close and intimate with your partner when they are there and are happy to do your own thing when they are not.
 You feel comfortable opening up to them or talking to them about your feelings or concerns, and feel comfortable helping your partner out with their issues too.
-Relationships seem relatively natural to you, and you are more likely to have a happy, long-term relationship.
+As a result, relationships seem relatively natural to you, and you are more likely to have a happy, long-term relationship.

 An Anxious/Ambivalent Insecure Attachment

-Infants who are anxious or resistant are usually this way as a result of unpredictably responsive caregiving, where sometimes their caregiver is too full-on, sometimes they are appropriately responsive, and other times they are not responsive.
-As a result of these inconsistencies, the infant usually amplifies their emotional needs in an attempt to try and get them met on a more regular basis.
+Infants who are anxious or resistant are usually this way due to unpredictably responsive caregiving, where sometimes their caregiver is too full-on, sometimes they are appropriately responsive, and other times they are not responsive.
+As a result of these inconsistencies, the infant usually amplifies their emotional needs to try and get them met on a more regular basis.

 Anxiously attached infants are distressed even before the separation in the strange situation procedure, do not like to explore the area or interact with the stranger, show resentment for being left alone and are quite clingy and unable to calm down or be comforted easily once the parent returns.

 In intimate relationships, being anxiously attached is tough.
-It means that you love being close with your partner, but find it quite difficult to be apart, often fearing that they don’t care or that they will stop loving you or will be unfaithful towards you when they are not around.
-You have a tendency to become preoccupied with fears of abandonment, especially in times of high stress, and may inadvertently push your partners away by making them feel like they don’t have enough independence or that you don’t trust them enough.
+It means that you love being close with your partner but find it quite difficult to be apart, often fearing that they don’t care or that they will stop loving you or will be unfaithful towards you when they are not around.
+As a result, you tend to become preoccupied with fears of abandonment, especially in times of high stress.
+You may inadvertently push your partners away by making them feel like they don’t have enough independence or that you don’t trust them enough.

 An Avoidance Insecure Attachment

-The ignoring or turning away from the primary caregiver is actually a mask for internal distress, however, as heart-rate and other physiological responses are similar to that of the anxiously attached infants upon the separation from their primary caregiver.
+Ignoring or turning away from the primary caregiver is actually a mask for internal distress.
+Heart rate and other physiological responses are similar to that of the anxiously attached infants upon the separation from their primary caregiver.
 It seems to be that these infants want to be comforted when distressed, but over time try to suppress their emotional needs because their parents are not attuned or responsive to their distress or able to meet their needs in ways that would help them.
-As a result, they try to pull away, keep to themselves, and show the world that they don’t have any needs.
+As a result, they try to pull away, keep to themselves, and show the world they don’t have any needs.

-Two avoidantly attached individuals may seem like they could have a good relationship together, but often there is “not enough glue to keep them together”, and they fade further apart from each other over time.
+Two avoidantly attached individuals may seem like they could have a good relationship together.
+Still, often there is “not enough glue to keep them together”, and they fade further apart from each other over time.

 A Disorganised Attachment

-There is a fourth attachment style known as a fearful or disorganised.
-This was later identified by one of Ainsworth’s graduate students Mary Main and is where the infant flips between signs that they are overwhelmed with a “flooded attachment system” and strategies of desperation.
-This is often a consequence of significant trauma, as a reliable coping mechanism has not been established in the infant.
-They want to be close to their primary caregiver, but they are also terrified of being close to them.
+There is a fourth attachment style known as fearful or disorganised.
+This was later identified by one of Ainsworth’s graduate students, Mary Main.
+The infant flips between signs that they are overwhelmed with a “flooded attachment system” and desperation strategies.
+This is often a consequence of significant trauma, as the infant has not established a reliable coping mechanism.
+For example, they want to be close to their primary caregiver, but they are also terrified of being close to them.

 Adults with a disorganised attachment who have been through a complicated relationship with their parents or guardians will find it tough to initiate and maintain a healthy and happy intimate relationship when they are older.
-They will often vacillate between feelings of being trapped and smothered and wanting freedom one minute and then worrying about how they would ever cope if they lost their partner the next.
-Their behaviour and strong emotional reactions can be confusing to both an individual with a disorganised attachment and the people they date.
+They will often vacillate between feeling trapped and smothered and wanting freedom one minute and then worrying about how they would ever cope if they lost their partner the next.
+Their behaviour and strong emotional reactions can confuse both an individual with a disorganised attachment and the people they date.

 But How Do I Find Out What Attachment Style I Have?